mosesab/Language-Text-Extraction-/ReadMe.md

 	<li>The 25 percent text files usually contain sentences that are #NOT# the same language with the lexicon's language.</li>
   </ul>
 </details>

+# 🧪 How to Run the Code
+* Move your lexicon text file and the language document text file to the code's directory
+* change the string variables lexicon_txt and corpus_txt to the name of your lexicon text file and the language document text file respectively
+* Run the code
+*

 # 📔 Note
  <ul>